mathisrgt/graph-sound-rust/README.md

 ## 📖 Introduction

-This project uses Rust with Actix Web to create a web server, Tera for HTML templates, and Rodio for sound generation.
-It fetches percentage variation data from an external source (in this example, Bitcoin price data against the US dollar), displays it in the form of graphs, and generates melodic sounds based on these variations.
+This project uses Rust with and Rodio for sound generation and Actix Web to create a web server.
+It fetches percentage variation data from an external source (in this example, Bitcoin price data against the US dollar), generates melodic sounds based on these variations and displays it in the form of graphs.

 ## 🚀 Prerequisites